Director, Sustainability Studies Program

-Ginny Clancy has 20 years of experience at Stony Brook University, including 10 years of administrative support in the Office of the President.
-She has been involved in planning many of the special events and conferences that have been hosted at the Southampton campus.
+Ginny Clancy has 25 years of experience at Stony Brook University, including 10 years of administrative support in the Office of the President before joining the Sustainability Program.
+She was part of the administrative team which launched the programs at the Southampton campus and was the operations manager for the Center for Wine, Food & Culture at Stony Brook.
 Ginny received her Bachelors degree in Interdisciplinary Social Sciences, as well as her Masters degree in Liberal Studies at Stony Brook University.

 Arlene Kons Cassidy

 Arlene Kons Cassidy received her bachelor's degree in Applied and Theoretical Mathematics and a master's degree in Economics from Stony Brook.
 She completed her Ph.D. in Administration/Management with a concentration in Economics and Mathematics at Walden University.
 Dr. Cassidy has several years experience teaching a variety of economics, mathematics and business courses for undergraduate as well as graduate students.
 She has mentored Ph.D. students and has worked as a consultant in varied research design and statistical analysis projects.
 She has also served on several committees involving academic evaluation and program development, organized and chaired student activities and worked with student advisement.
 Through her years in education, she has received several awards from students, educational institutions and the community.